Updated April 2017

 The complex interactions in caravan and tow vehicle dynamics described here by Collyn Rivers, is a semi-technical précis of his still in progress version.
 It will be progressively updated until the fully referenced version is completed.

-Vehicle-drawn caravans were common by the mid-1920s, but from the very beginning, encountered swaying and handling problems.
-Now, reports of rigs jack-knifing out of control and overturning appear to be increasing.
-Most relate to long end-heavy caravans and particularly those towed by single or dual cab tray back vehicles.
+Vehicle-drawn caravans were common by the mid-1920s.
+From their very beginning, however, they had swaying (yawing) and handling problems.
+Now, reports of rigs jack-knifing and overturning appear to be increasing.
+Most relate to long end-heavy caravans, moreover, those towed by single or dual cab tray back vehicles.

 This is the inherent problem with a conventional caravan.
 If one part of the rig yaws it causes the other to yaw in the opposite plane.
 Pic: copyright Caravan & Motorhome Books, Church Point, NSW, Australia. caravanandmotorhomebooks.com